GISLab-ELTE/PointCloudTools/README.md

 ------------

 The repository in consisted of 9 projects altogether.
-- **CloubLib.DEM:** Algorithms on DEM transformation and calculation.
+- **CloudTools.DEM:** Algorithms on DEM transformation and calculation.
+- **CloudTools.DEM.Difference:** Compares multi-temporal DEMs of same area to retrieve differences.
+- **CloudTools.DEM.Mask:** Transforms a vector filter mask into a raster filter mask and/or applies the latter on a DEM.
 - **CloudTools.Common:** Reporting and I/O management.
-- **CloudTools.DEM.Compare:** Compares multi-temporal DEMs of same area to retrieve differences.
-- **CloudTools.DEM.Filter:** Transforms a vector filter into a raster filter and/or applies the latter on a DEM.
 - **AHN.Buildings:** Compares an AHN-2 and AHN-3 tile pair and filters out changes in buildings.
 - **AHN.Buildings.Parallel:** Compares pairs of AHN-2 and AHN-3 tiles parallely and filters out changes in buildings.
 - **AHN.Buildings.MPI:** Compares pairs of AHN-2 and AHN-3 tiles parallely (through MPI) and filters out changes in buildings.